 When enriched content and commerce combine to add value

 Consider an all-too-typical situation: A high-value customer wants to reorder a particular item online and sees that it's out of stock.
 The company can automatically offer an upgraded product at the identical price and capitalize on the benefits of doing that.
-It can also introduce a premium-tier loyalty program to capitalize on the upgraded product's added capabilities.
-Of course, describing this new program is going to depend on a microsite with enriched content that's beyond what's typically contained in a product catalog.
+It can also a premium-tier loyalty program to capitalize on the upgraded product's added capabilities.
+Of course, describing this program is going to depend on a microsite with enriched content that's beyond what's typically contained in a product catalog.

 Notice how a transaction becomes an experience designed to reinforce brand loyalty and how business rules influence purchase decisions and build brand trust.
 The impact of a flexible environment that links front-end engagement with back-end order management and fulfillment is evident.

 A brand-conscious company succeeds when it knows its customers, what they want and how best to deliver to them.
-It can then apply the right digital tools to capitalize on the new opportunity.
+It can then apply the right digital tools to capitalize on the opportunity.

 With Commerce Manager, Acquia is now in the midst of blending marketing and merchandising so it can take value-added approaches to customer engagement.
-There are tantalizing opportunities for a brand-savvy company to restructure key aspects of its overall value chain and introduce innovative products and services by seamlessly integrating digital marketing with commerce.
+There are tantalizing opportunities for a brand-savvy company to restructure key aspects of its overall value chain and innovative products and services by seamlessly integrating digital marketing with commerce.

 At the same time, it's important to recognize that when making connections between enriched content and e-commerce, there's still a chasm to cross.
 Content management matters more than ever, and that's where Drupal shines.